bit101/tinpig/readme.md

 npm install -g tinpig
 ```

 The first time you run tinpig it will create a folder at `~/.congig/tinpig`.
 This will contain a file called `config` and a folder called `templates` that holds a few sample templates.
 Feel free to modify these for your own use, delete them, and add new templates here.
-If you delete all the folders in this directory, tinpig will repopulate it wit the sample templates the next time it runs.
+If you delete all the folders in this directory, tinpig will repopulate it with the sample templates the next time it runs.

 ## Use

 To create a new project-based template, simply type `tinpig`.
-This will display a list of available templates for you to choose.
+This will display a list of available templates for you to choose from.

 ![screenshot 1](images/tinpig_01.png)